SIGGRAPH 2023 Committee

 Creative Development Director

 I graduated from the Federal University of Pernambuco (UFPE), in Brazil, with a bachelor’s degree in industrial design, with a one-year program at the Savannah College of Art and Design (SCAD) where I studied motion media design.
-Nowadays, I work independently as a motion designer in a wide range of advertising projects, as well as developing content toolkits for content production at scale.
+Nowadays, I’m part of the design team at Underknown where we develop the static and moving branded graphics for their shows.
 I love the art and math behind all things 2D and 3D and, down the road, I wish to pursue a master’s degree in computer science since I have a special enthusiasm for the design and engineering dialogue.